-- C9.2a Amounts shall be reported on both a unconsolidated and consolidated EBS basis, except for the Supplemental Notes to Form 1EBS which shall be reported on an consolidated EBS basis only; - C9.2b The same definition below shall be applied to both proportional and non-proportional statutory lines of business below; - C9.2c Where the BSCR risk factor charges differ in (a), insurers shall make a distinction when completing the statutory filing and using the BSCR model; - C9.2d Statutory lines of business shall be mutually exclusive (e.g. "Retro casualty" is only to be placed into "Retro property" as prescribed, and not any of the other "casualty" related statutory lines, etc.); - C9.2e Insurers may in good faith determine the allocation of the statutory lines; - C9.2f Where an insurance contract involves multiple lines, the insurer shall assign to the various lines in accordance with the proportions written; - C9.2g Where an insurer is unable to make the determination in instruction (e), the business shall be allocated to the line with the highest proportion; - C9.2h Where the insurer is unable to make the determination in instruction (f), then the business shall be assigned to the line with the highest capital risk charge; and - C9.2i The support and assumptions used by senior management shall be made available for review by the BMA.
+- C9.2a Amounts shall be reported on a consolidated basis; - C9.2b The same definition below shall be applied to both proportional and non-proportional statutory lines of business below; - C9.2c Where the BSCR risk factor charges differ in (a), insurers shall make a distinction when completing the statutory filing and using the BSCR model; - C9.2d Statutory lines of business shall be mutually exclusive (e.g. 'Retro casualty' is only to be placed into 'Retro property' as prescribed, and not any of the other 'casualty' related statutory lines, etc.); - C9.2e Insurers may in good faith determine the allocation of the statutory lines; - C9.2f Where an insurance contract involves multiple lines, the insurer shall assign to the various lines in accordance with the proportions written; - C9.2g Where an insurer is unable to make the determination in instruction (e), the business shall be allocated to the line with the highest proportion; - C9.2h Where the insurer is unable to make the determination in instruction (f), then the business shall be assigned to the line with the highest capital risk charge; and - C9.2i The support and assumptions used by senior management shall be made available for review by the BMA.